Fund Indigenous Women's Leadership

 Supporting land-based practices, intergenerational knowledge transfer, and community-led cultural initiatives that re-center matriarchal traditions as the foundation of governance and law.

-Strengthening Indigenous Women's Political Leadership
+Indigenous Women's Political Leadership

 Pillar: Leadership & Advocacy